bigscience-workshop/biomedical/CONTRIBUTING.md

 #### 2a) Create a conda environment

+The following instructions will create an Anaconda `bigscience-biomedical` environment.

 - Install [anaconda](https://docs.anaconda.com/anaconda/install/) for your appropriate operating system.
-- Run the following command while in the `datasets` folder (you can pick your python version):
+- Run the following command while in the `biomedical` folder (you can pick your python version):

 ```
-conda create --name <your_env_name_here> python=<your_python_version_here>  # Creates a conda env
+conda env create -f environment.yml  # Creates a conda env
-conda activate <your_env_name_here> # Activate your conda environment
+conda activate bigscience-biomedical  # Activate your conda environment
-pip install -e ".[dev]"  # Install this while in the datasets folder
 ```

-Make sure you are using the correct pip by checking `which pip`; this should point to the pip within your conda environment.
 You can deactivate your environment at any time by either exiting your terminal or using `conda deactivate`.

 #### 2b) Create a venv environment